WFCF (Where Food Comes From) Cyclically Adjusted Revenue per Share: $4.24 (As of Mar. 2026)

 Where Food Comes From Business Description

-Where Food Comes From Inc is a third-party food verification company.
-It offers food production audits and uses verification processes to ensure that claims made by food producers and processors are accurate.
+Where Food Comes From Inc is a third-party food verification company conducting both on-site and desk audits to verify that claims being made about livestock, food, other high-value specialty crops and agricultural and aquaculture products are accurate.
 The company supports farmers, ranchers, vineyards, wineries, processors, retailers, distributors, trade associations, and restaurants with a wide variety of value-added services provided through its family of verifiers, including International Certification Services, Validus Verification Services, and others.
-The company operates in two segments that are verification and certification and Software Sales and Related Consulting.
-It generates the majority of its revenue from verification and certification.
+It also provides a wide range of professional consulting services.
+It generates the majority of its revenue from Verification and certification services.